 Other Side Effects of Snorting Suboxone

-Other than experiencing withdrawal symptoms and the overdose risk, potential side effects of snorting Suboxone include the following:
+Short-term side effects of Suboxone snorting include the following:

 - Dry mouth